Sai Capital Ltd.-இன் இயக்குநர் அறிக்கை

 EMPLOYEES

-to be given under Section 217(2A) of the Companies Act, 1956.
+During the year, there was no employee, whose particulars are required to be given under Section 217(2A) of the Companies Act, 1956.
 AUDITORS

-M/s.
+Your Directors take this opportunity of expressing their gratitude to M/s.
 Sai Agencies Private Limited and M/s.
-Indian Bank, Hauz Khas, New
+Indian Bank, Hauz Khas, New Delhi for the cooperation and assistance extended to your Company.

-PLACE: NEW DELHI DR. NIRAJ K. SINGH
+BY ORDER OFTHE BOARD OF DIRECTORS Sd/- PLACE: NEW DELHI DR. NIRAJ K. SINGH

 DATED: 28TH MAY, 2010 Chairman & Managing Director